 - Lubrication.
 Mechanical equipment needs lubrication to reduce friction between the operating parts.
 Your furnace tune-up should include a complete lubrication.

-- Pilot and gas pressure adjustment.
+- Pilot and gas pressure regulating.
 As part of your tune-up, corrections may be made to the pilot and gas pressure as needed to reestablish these elements to OEM specifications.

 - Filter replacement.
-A comprehensive furnace tune-up should include a normal 1” filter replacement with your service.
-Most furnace filters need to be replaced at least every third month, which can enhance efficiency and prevent operational complications.
+A comprehensive furnace tune-up should include a standard 1” filter replacement with your service.
+Most furnace filters need to be changed at least every third month, which can enhance efficiency and prevent operational complications.

 - Written assessment.
-Credible HVAC companies will also give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance suggestions for the coming year.
+Credible HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance recommendations for the coming year.
 This insightful information can help you figure out the current condition of your furnace and outline ways to lower your energy bills.

-Change the thermostat to “on” from “auto” to force the fan to function.
-If the fan turns on, power is working properly, but if it doesn’t, your furnace may not be getting power.
+Switch the thermostat to “on” from “auto” to force the fan to function.
+If the fan turns on, power is working correctly, but if it doesn’t, your furnace might not be receiving power.

 5. Is the Furnace Switch Operating Properly?

 All furnaces have a power switch (similar to a light switch) either on the furnace or on a nearby wall.
 Flip the switch and wait a few minutes to see if it helps to turn the furnace on.
-Also check to see if all access panels and doors on the furnace are completely closed.
+Also make sure all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage